apache/flink/docs/content/docs/concepts/glossary.md

     The class has a public no-argument constructor
     All non-static, non-transient fields in the class (and all superclasses) are either public (and non-final) or have public getter- and setter- methods that follow the Java beans naming conventions for getters and setters.

+#### Process Functions

+A ProcessFunction combines event processing with timers and state, making it a powerful building block for stream processing applications.
+This is the basis for creating event-driven applications with Flink.

 #### Processing Time

+the time when a specific operator in your pipeline is processing the event Computing analytics based on processing time causes inconsistencies, and makes it difficult to re-analyze historic data or test new implementations.

+#### Queryable state

+allows you to access state from outside of Flink during runtime.

 #### Record

 Records are the constituent elements of a data stream.
 [Operators](#operator) and [functions](#function) receive records as input and emit records as output.

+#### ResourceManager

+part of JobManager

+responsible for resource de-/allocation and provisioning in a Flink cluster

 #### Rich Functions

+At this point you have already seen several of Flink’s function interfaces, including FilterFunction, MapFunction, and FlatMapFunction.
+These are all examples of the Single Abstract Method pattern.

+For each of these interfaces, Flink also provides a so-called “rich” variant, e.g., RichFlatMapFunction, which has some additional methods, including:

+    open(Configuration c)
+    close()
+    getRuntimeContext()

+has access to the open and getRuntimeContext methods needed for working with managed keyed state.

+#### Rolling total

+running sum

 #### (Runtime) Execution Mode